Arbitrage Betting: Help! My Sportsbook Account Is Closed!

 Similarly, if bettors withdraw sporadically (instead of after every win), sportsbooks will probably grant them a little more leeway.

-Quite simply: If bettors are arbitrage betting, anything that keep them off a sportsbooks’ radar is good practice.
+Quite simply, if bettors are arbitrage betting, anything that keeps them off a sportsbooks’ radar is good practice.

 Get Started Today!